 How we achieve results

-All our skills-based courses are designed to be highly interactive and practical.
+All our skills-based workshops are designed to be highly interactive and practical.
 We aim to empower participants so that they can build on their existing skills, experience and knowledge – and then apply the new learning to their roles.

 The first step in the relationship between the trainer and the participants is an online pre-course questionnaire.
 Completing this questionnaire encourages participants to engage with the topic and identify their own objectives.
 Our research into the aims, needs, experience level and challenges of the participants informs the design process.
 We may also request a sample of each participant’s work, to enable us to identify their strengths and weaknesses – and to tailor course content appropriately.

 Course content is adapted to ensure that it meets the objectives of the specific participants in each session (based on information provided at the research stage).
 For example, participants may have specialised questions on particular aspects of punctuation, web accessibility, minute templates or writing an executive summary.
-Courses may use authentic content from your communications and website.
+Workshops may use authentic content from your communications and website.

 We adopt a problem-solving approach, eliciting discussion on learning points.
 For example, instead of the trainer providing answers, participants are asked to suggest (and discuss) options and solutions to writing issues.
 This allows everyone to participate and gain vital skills in identifying and analysing best practice in written communications.

 People acquire skills by doing, not listening.
 Therefore, key learning points are covered in theory and in practice (online, in small breakout groups).
 After some workshops, participants have the option to write or edit their own work, and receive trainer feedback.
 This allows them to clearly see how they can apply these new tools and techniques to improve their own work.